pip-webui/pip-webui-composite/README.md

 ![](https://img.shields.io/badge/license-MIT-blue.svg)

-Pip.WebUI.Settings module contains a number of controls to visualize and edit complex unstructured and semi-structured content composed of pictures, documents, locations, video or audio, and, of cause, hypertext with formatting and links.
+Pip.WebUI.Composite module contains a number of controls to visualize and edit complex unstructured and semi-structured content composed of pictures, documents, locations, video or audio, and, of course, hypertext with formatting and links.

 ### Composite view